-For all other schools, the annual sum allocated to each school's bank account will be the total of its individual school's budget.
-From April 2013 all schools are required to administer their own payroll - schools administering their own payroll shall be advanced their delegated budget on a monthly basis.
+For all maintained schools, the annual sum allocated to each school's bank account will be the total of its individual school's budget.
+From April 2013 all schools are required to administer their own payroll and from 2017 schools will be required to pay their own Apprenticeship levy under HMRC issued guidelines - schools administering their own payroll shall be advanced their delegated budget on a monthly basis.